isitheh/Recipe-Web-App/README.md

 === Front End Setup ===

-Import the 'add-recipe-app' folder/project into your Visual Studio Code (or any other prefered IDE or editor) In your cmd console or local console (in VS Code) run the following commands
+Import the 'add-recipe-app' folder/project into your Visual Studio Code (or any other prefered IDE or editor) In your cmd console or local console (in VS Code) run the following commands in the Terminal or VSCode Terminal.
-1. cd add-recipe-app
+1. Make sure you are in the React project directory (cd add-recipe-app)
+2. npm install react-scripts --save
-2. npm start
+3. npm start
 Ensure the app builds successfully.
 Ensure the back end app is already running as above.
 The front end will run on localhost:3000 (or similar).